yohei-shimizu/homcloud_lammps_polymer/README.md

 The files used in the paper are in the home folder.

 ## Operating Environment
-We use homcloud 2.9.0 to calculate persistent homology with python.
+We have used homcloud 2.9.0 to calculate persistent homology with python.
-See the following web site to build the operationg environment. https://homcloud.dev/index.en.html
+See the following web site to build the operationg environment.
+https://homcloud.dev/index.en.html

 We used an Intel Xeon processor, Windows 10, WSL2 workstation with 64GB of memory.
-In particular, it consumes a lot of memory.
+In particular, it consumes a lot of memory.Be careful if you recompute this result.

 Other library version is following.
 matplotlib==3.3.3